indiana-university/rivet-rfcs/text/0001-vanilla-js-components.md

   }

   componentDidMount() {
-    const wrappedModal = new Modal({
+    const wrappedModal = new Modal(this.modalRef.current, {
-      element: this.modalRef.current
+      // other options
     });
   }